-PRO CEDURE Action Responsibility Filing a Student Conduct Report 1.
+Action Responsibility Filing a Student Conduct Report 1.
 Submit a written report of an incident giving rise to a charge of Misconduct using the Student Conduct Report form (Appendix 1) to the Director of Student Support Services as soon as practicable after the incident has taken place.
-Any member of the College community 2.
-Student Conduct Report to include specific misconduct as appropriate (Section 2 or 3 of the "Misconduct" Section of this Policy).
-If the complainant is a student, Complainant who is - . the Student Conduct Report form must be signed by a College Official/Person of Authority. a student or a prospective student 3.
+Any member of the College community Student Conduct Report to include specific misconduct as appropriate (Section 2 or 3 of the "Misconduct" Section of this Policy).
+2. If the complainant is a student, the Student Conduct Report form must be signed by a College Official/Person of Authority.
+Complainant who is a student or a prospective student 3.
 If the Complainant is an employee or other member of the College Community the Student Conduct Report form must be signed by a College Official/Persons of Authority who represents supervisory authority in the area in which the Complainant is working/engaged.
 Complainant who is not a Student 4.
-Individuals who are subject to a Student Conduct Hearing should seek the advice of the Office of the Ombudsman at the earliest possible time in the process for support and direction.
-The accused student 5.
-The President or a Vice President, may impose an interim College or Residence suspension prior to a Hearing being held.
-Such suspensions may include the issue of a written trespass warning notice, in accordance with the Ontario Trespass to Property Act.
-The imposition of any interim suspension will be done in accordance with s.
-9 "Possible Sanctions for Misconduct and Interim Suspension" of this Policy.
-The President or a Vice President 6.
-In cases where mediation is not deemed appropriate, or mediation is rejected by the party(ies), or the mediation is unsuccessful, the Student Conduct Report shall be forwarded to the Chair of the Student Conduct Board, as soon as practicable.
-Director, Student Support Services
+Signed complaints will be reviewed to ensure there are sufficient grounds to engage this policy, that it is in the best option to address the allegation of misconduct and that both the complainant and the accused student have the capacity to fully engage in the SA07 process (for example, students within the AAA/DD program may not be able to engage in the SA07 process, but this program utilizes its own Policies and Procedures guidelines when addressing misconduct).
+This review will be conducted by the Manager, Security Services and the Director, Students Support Services.
+Manager, Security Services & Director, Student Support Services 5.
+Individuals who are subject to a Student Conduct Hearing are encouraged to seek the advice of the Directors Office, The accused student